TimeXAI/TimeXAI/README copy.md

 ```

 ### Use `WandbCallback` for logs
-Launching an experiment with time-real logs with `wandb` in XGen Time Series is pretty simple.
+Launching an experiment with time-real logs with `wandb` in TimeXAI is pretty simple.
 The only thing a user needs to do is create a `WandbCallback` instance:

 ```python
 # Create your callback